michmzr/michmzr.github.io/docs/DESIGN.md

 Pagination has previous/next affordances, page links and a current-page state.
 At boundaries, unavailable directions must not remain actionable.
 Preserve the actual generated URLs.

 Archive tags are buttons with counts and selected states.
 Use `aria-pressed` for the selected filter and a visible selection cue; keep Show All.
 Preserve the existing `?tag=` contract.
+Production places the full tag list in a native “Filter by topic” disclosure, with the selected topic visible in its summary, to keep article access close to the top on phones.
 Decorative article labels are a different role and must not be used as a substitute for filtering.[^archive]

 ### Search